Right Isosceles Triangles on Sides of a Quadrilateral: What is this about?

 A Mathematical Droodle

-- The quadrilateral is orthodiagonal and the diagonals are equal in length.
+The quadrilateral PQRS is orthodiagonal and the diagonals are equal in length.

-- If right isosceles triangles are drawn on the sides of quadrilateral with successive apexes P, Q, R, S - internal to the quadrilateral and neither P and R nor Q and S coincide, then PR is orthogonal to QS.
+If the squares are drawn on the sides of quadrilateral with successive apexes P, Q, R, S - internal to the quadrilateral and neither P and R nor Q and S coincide, then PR is orthogonal to QS.

-- If right isosceles triangles are drawn on the sides of quadrilateral with successive apexes P, Q, R, S - internal to the quadrilateral, then P and R coincide iff Q and S coincide.
+If the squares are drawn on the sides of quadrilateral with successive apexes P, Q, R, S - internal to the quadrilateral, then P and R coincide iff Q and S coincide.

-- If right isosceles triangles are drawn on the sides of quadrilateral with successive apexes P, Q, R, S, so that P and R are internal whilst Q and S are external to the quadrilateral, then if P and R coincide then P, Q, R, S are collinear.
+If the squares are drawn on the sides of quadrilateral with successive apexes P, Q, R, S, so that P and R are internal whilst Q and S are external to the quadrilateral, then if P, Q, S are collinear then so are R, Q, S. In particular, if P and R coincide then P, Q, R, S are collinear.

 Complex numbers come in handy to help solve this problem.
 Let a, b, c, d be the complex numbers corresponding to the vertices A, B, C, and D and, similarly, p, q, r, s for the points P, Q, R, S. In general, we underscore this relationship as A(a), B(b), etc.